Six Reasons We Love Oval Lab Diamonds

 Looks Bigger than Other Shapes

 Diamonds are sold by weight not by size and each diamond shape has slightly different proportions.
-Oval diamonds are shallower than round brilliants so they have a larger face up surface area than a round brilliant.
+Oval diamonds, whether they are lab diamonds or natural diamonds, are shallower than round brilliants so they have a larger face up surface area than a round brilliant.
 Math!
-This means that one-carat ovals look larger than one-carat rounds.
+This means that one-carat oval shape engagement rings look larger than one-carat round engagement rings.
 The elongated silhouette enhances the apparent size too.
 So more sparkle per carat!

 Less Per Carat than a Round